Motseki/ItunesArtistApp/README.md

 # ItunesArtistApp

-This application consume the [Itune Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) to fetch the Artists that matches the search keyword.
+This application consume the [Itune Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) to fetch the Artist that matches the search keyword.
 It uses the Architectur components including: Room to store data locally, View models (MVVM Architecture) and Retrofit for networking.